-Through our environmental services we assist our clients in meeting environmental and sustainability challenges posed by modern society and economy and in successfully fulfilling their obligations associated with Hungary’s membership in the European Union; in addition, we prevent their faulty environmental decisions from jeopardizing their business objectives, reputation and achievements.
+Through our sustainability and climate change services we assist our clients in meeting environmental and sustainability challenges posed by modern society and economy and in successfully fulfilling their obligations associated with Hungary’s membership in the European Union; in addition, we prevent their faulty environmental decisions from jeopardizing their business objectives, reputation and achievements.

 The comprehensive knowledge of our environmental consultants on operational and development related matters for both the companies and the public sector, gives us an important edge over other international consultancy firms.
 Within this service line, we offer our clients the following services: